hanspoo/react-atom/README.md

 If all goes well you will see messages with instructions to start the project.

-With this we can create react projects, but without a good IDE we'll not be able to make much progress.
+Ok, we can create and run react projects, but without a good IDE we are not going to make much progress.

 ## 3.- Atom installation